Miniskirt: 1970s

-Although miniskirts had mostly disappeared from mainstream fashion by the mid-'70s, prompting the leading designer of the time, Yves Saint Laurent, to say, "I don't think short skirts will ever come back," they never entirely went away, with women having to be pressured by the fashion industry to abandon above-the-knee skirts as late as 1974, miniskirt stalwart André Courrèges continuing to show them, and even some mainstream designers like Halston, Kenzo, and Karl Lagerfeld offering a few mini-tunics and mini-blousons among the standard calf-length dirndl skirts of the mid-seventies Big Look period.
+Although miniskirts had mostly disappeared from mainstream fashion by the mid-'70s, prompting the leading designer of the time, Yves Saint Laurent, to say, "I don't think short skirts will ever come back," they never entirely went away, with women having to be pressured by the fashion industry to abandon above-the-knee skirts as late as 1974, miniskirt stalwart André Courrèges continuing to show them, and even some mainstream designers like Halston, Kenzo, and Karl Lagerfeld offering a few mini-tunics and mini-blousons.
+Kenzo was the most influential in this and would continue showing minis from 1976 on, no matter what other designers were doing.
+The bloused and billowy Big Look dominated high fashion in the mid-seventies and the minis offered tended to be equally full, some just oversized blouses, smocks, sweaters, and blousons worn on their own, others full, knee-length or longer tent dresses or smock dresses hiked up to the thigh via a rope-belt at the hips, the fullness billowing over the belt.
 In these occasional high-fashion versions of the mid-seventies, mini was taken to mean any length above the knee.
 Enough above-the-knee skirts were shown in Paris in 1976 for fashion writers to suggest a possible mini revival, but these were never broadly taken up by the general public, which was still gravitating toward below-the-knee dirndls.